brycewray/hugo-site/content/posts/2022/05/using-dart-sass-hugo-nitty-gritty.md

 	- x64 (`linux-x64`)
 	- IA-32 (`linux-ia32`)

 3. To unpack the `.tar.gz` archive file to retrieve its contents, enter `tar -xf ` followed by the name of the `.tar.gz` file.
 (As an alternative, depending on your particular Linux distribution and windows manager, you **may** also be able to use a GUI to perform this operation.)
-The resulting contents will depend on which `tar.gz` archive file you chose.
+This will result in a `sass_embedded` folder, the contents of which will depend on which `tar.gz` archive file you chose.

 ### Move the `sass_embedded` folder to `bin`